 Budget for Flights ($7,000)

-We do not mind sitting separately and take turns with the baby it needed.
+We do not mind sitting separately and taking turns with the baby if needed.
 When possible, we will use credit card points for longer flights, just for comfort.

 Budget for Accommodation ($7,200)

 The largest portion of our budget will be for accommodation.
 We plan on saving money on accommodation by using Workaway, Couchsurf, and Housesitting.

 Staying with locals is a great way to become completely immersed in the culture and learn about the language, customs, and traditions.

 When those options are not available; we will use Airbnb.
 The best way to save money on Airbnb is to stay at least one month, usually at a large discount.

 Related Post: Expat Family Living in Playa Del Carmen on $900 Per Month

 Budget for Food ($3,600)